Marketplace Inventory Management: A Complete Guide To Optimal Performance

 Editing stock quantities

-As the marketplace operator/administrator, you can edit stock quantities yourself.
-To do so, choose the product whose stock quantity you wish to edit, then click its name or edit button.
-This takes you to the item’s Edit Product page.
+As the marketplace operator or administrator, you can update stock quantities yourself.
+Simply choose the product you want to edit and click its name or edit button to open the Edit Product page.

 Next, scroll down to the Product Data box.
 Then, click the Inventory panel to access a section offering marketplace inventory management options.